Skip to content

 LinkedListName.toArray(ArrayName)

-Return Value: The method returns an array containing the elements similar to the LinkedList.
+Return Value: An array containing elements similar to the LinkedList.

-Exception: The method might throw two types of exception:
+Exception: The method might throw two types of exceptions:

-• ArrayStoreException: When the mentioned array is of the different type and is not able to compare with the elements mentioned in the LinkedList.
+• ArrayStoreException: When the mentioned array is of a different type and is not able to compare with the elements mentioned in the LinkedList.

 • NullPointerException: If the array is Null, then this exception is thrown.